paulodo55/serviceflow-ai/FINAL_SETUP_GUIDE.md

 🏆 **Enterprise-grade features** at startup costs
 🏆 **Advanced business automation**

-**ServiceFlow, a VervIdai software - Your professional CRM solution is ready to transform your business operations! 🚀**
+**VervidFlow, a VervIdai software - Your professional CRM solution is ready to transform your business operations! 🚀**

 ---